 I find that working at Goldman Sachs is a more dynamic environment than a law firm because the work is global and we are dealing with many transactions coming at a constant flow.
 It also offers a collaborative team environment, a flat organizational structure, and the opportunity to learn from experts around me.
 I was able to develop a deeper expertise in my area because of the mentoring provided by managers who had years of specialized legal experience in jurisdictions around the world.
 They are eager to teach and share what they know.

 I work in the Business Intelligence Group, a team in the Legal Department that focuses on legal, regulatory and reputational risk.
-I work primarily with the Investment Banking Division, the Merchant Banking Division and the Securities Division to review transactions and provide legal advice on a variety of issues.
+I work primarily with Investment Banking to review transactions and provide legal advice on a variety of issues.

 My coverage area is Asia-Pacific.
 Often it’s like traveling the world all in one day, because I may start the day speaking to Australia and New Zealand, which start a few hours before Hong Kong, then move on to matters in Korea and Japan, which are an hour ahead.
 Then it’s time for business with colleagues in Singapore and mainland China, followed by Bengaluru, which comes online a few hours later.
 It's really exciting to be a subject matter expert and have people around the globe ask for your expertise.
 That's been very rewarding for me.